 How to Make a Starbucks Snow Globe Tumbler

 This is the easiest way I have found to make a snow globe tumbler.
 It’s so much fun and is one of my new favorite crafts!
+It’s also perfect as a DIY gift for the holidays.

 The first step is to drill a hole in the bottom of the tumbler.
 Use an electric drill fitted with a medium sized drill bit.
 You want it to be big enough for your syringe and glitter to fit comfortably.